Fast Partial Quantile Regression: Fast partial quantile regression

-This implies that in order to ensure consistency of the results when dealing with random vectors, this metric must also be computed univariatedly.
+\begin{itemize} \item The computation of this quantile covariance metric relies in solving two quantile regression models.
+This means that the extension of this metric to a multivariate setting faces the same problems as \citep{Dodge2009}.
+Given a random vector $U \equiv (U_1,\ldots,U_m)$ in order to ensure the stability and feasibility of the results obtained with this metric, it must be computed univariatedly.
 The computation of $\operatorname{qcor}_{\tau}^{**}(U, Z_2)$ requires thus to solve $2m$ univariate quantile regression models, where $m$ is the dimension of $U$, greatly affecting the computation time;

 \item Opposed to the other quantile metrics under study, this is the only metric that is symmetric, meaning that $\operatorname{qcor}_{\tau}^{**}(Z_1, Z_2) = \operatorname{qcor}_{\tau}^{**}(Z_2, Z_1)$. \end{itemize}